-The measurement result presented by any of the four methods above serves as the basis for the price to pay where applicable.
+The measurement result presented by the respective technical solution serves as the basis for the price to pay where applicable.

-10.2.
-The indication of any result shall be clear, unambiguous, trustworthy and nondiscriminatory and accompanied by such marks and inscriptions necessary to inform the user of the significance of the result.
+- 10.2.
+The indication of any result shall be clear, unambiguous, protected against accidental deletion trustworthy and non-discriminatory and accompanied by such marks and inscriptions necessary to inform the user of the significance of the result.
 Easy reading of the presented result shall be permitted under normal conditions of use.
-Additional indications may be shown provided they cannot be confused with the metrologically controlled indications.
+Additional indications may be shown provided they cannot be confused with the metrologically controlled indications. - 10.3.

-10.3.
 In the case of hard copy the print or record shall also be easily legible and non-erasable.
-Legend: after the changes in 10.2. the provision of 10.3. can be deleted.
+Legend: after the changes in 10.2. the provision of 10.3. can be deleted. - 10.4.

-10.4.
 A measuring instrument for direct sales trading transactions shall be designed to present the measurement result to both parties in the transaction when installed as intended.
-The measurement data shall be fully established in each individual instrument and immediately presented to the consumer.
+The measurement data shall be fully established in each device individual instrument and immediately presented to the consumer.